 What Is Separation Anxiety?

 Dogs are sociable animals.
 You are the closest thing that your pet has to a family.
-When you leave him alone, he might feel abandoned.
-This leads to destructive behaviors and even self-harm.
+So, when you leave them alone, they may feel abandoned.
+They will not be able to find comfort.
+This results in an increase in stress and anxiety levels.

-About 30 percent of senior dogs are struggling with separation anxiety.
-Some breeds are more susceptible than others.
+Some dog breeds are more susceptible than others to separation anxiety.
 Weimaraners, Spring Spaniels, German Shepherds, and Labrador Retrievers have the highest risk.
+Contrastingly, Boston Terriers, Miniature Schnauzers, Lhasa Apsos, and Bull Mastiffs are breeds which least prone to dog separation anxiety.

 Lifestyle changes, such as moving to a new city or being left alone for too long, may cause separation anxiety too.
 This problem can affect any pet, not just dogs.
 It often occurs in cats, hamsters, or parrots.
 Simply said, they’re afraid of being left alone.
 Any change in the family’s routine or dynamics can trigger its symptoms.